Where to Ski in Northern Michigan

 Stokely Creek is a one-of-a-kind destination for Cross Country Skiing.
-Head 3 hours north of XC Ski HQ to immerse in world-class skiing, incredible scenery, plus great food and lodging.
+Head 3 hours north of XC Ski HQ into Canada to immerse in world-class skiing, incredible scenery, plus great food and lodging.

 From Stokely owners, Gaylen and Susan Byker: